MichaelJWelsh/cml/README.md

 ## Usage
 CML can be used in either header-only mode or implementation mode.
 The header-only mode is used by default when included and allows including this header in other headers and does not contain the actual implementation.

-The implementation mode requires the user to define the preprocessor macro 'CML_IMPLEMENTATION' in one .c/.cpp file before ```#includ```ing this file, e.g.:
+The implementation mode requires the user to define the preprocessor macro 'CML_IMPLEMENTATION' in one .c/.cpp file before ```#include```ing this file, e.g.:
  ```C
 #define CML_IMPLEMENTATION
 #include "cml.h"